Igniting community-driven action to solve local challenges

 All Miami-Dade County residents and particularly elected leaders who actively shape the transit system were asked to take a pledge to ride transit for just one day.
 Through the experience of mapping their route, planning their day around transit schedules and physically riding the train, bus, and trolleys resident and local leaders joined together in a day of action aimed at building long-term involvement.
 Public Transit Day grew organically to include numerous local partners and a number of related activities and events.

-Urban Impact Lab worked closely with the Radical Partners team to plan and develop Public Transit Day.
 The Urban Impact Lab team worked on strategy development, branding, partnerships, funding, and outreach efforts.
 The team leveraged its long-standing relationships with the county’s transit department to secure a mutually beneficial partnership for the day of action.
 The team planned and implemented a countywide outreach strategy to secure participation commitments from elected leaders.
 Urban Impact Lab designed the project’s collateral and managed all social media outreach.
+Urban Impact Lab worked with the Radical Partners team to plan and execute Public Transit Day.

 RESULTS & IMPACT